Find your own career path!

-MRU’s vision and goals are directly linked with a high quality of studies, which are ensured by positive evaluations by experts from Lithuania and abroad.
+MRU’s vision and goals are directly linked with a high quality of studies, which is ensured by positive evaluations given by experts from Lithuania and abroad.
 This creates opportunities and helps foster students’ abilities to better adapt to a competitive labor market.

 Students from EU or European Free Trade Association do not need a visa to enter the Republic of Lithuania.
-They can come and stay in Lithuania for 3 months and after that at the local Migration Department they must apply for the Certificate signifying their right to reside in Lithuania.
-For EU citizens, the process of employment in Lithuania is quite simple, they do not need any additional document.
+They can come and stay in Lithuania for 3 months and after that at the local Migration Department they must apply for the Certificate signifying their right to reside in the Republic of Lithuania (Certificate of Temporary Residence).